Releasing statistics in spreadsheets

 - Ensure it is clearly indicated if your columns use different units.

+Titles and headings will affect data usability.
+If users cannot find or understand the data this limits their use.
 An example of using titles and subtitles effectively can be found in the bulletin Search and rescue helicopter annual statistics: year ending March 2019.

 - Have links to supporting metadata and methodology documents.